EBISPOT/ICBO2017/README.md

 # SPOT Ontology Tooling Tutorial

-This is a short interactive introduction to the SPOT Ontology Toolkit. the BioSolr Ontology Expansion plugin for Solr.
+This is a short interactive introduction to the SPOT Ontology Toolkit.

 In this tutorial you will learn how to: